pion/webrtc/README.md

 * Build a conferencing application that processes audio/video and make decisions off of it.
 * Remotely control a robots and stream its cameras in realtime.

-### Want to learn more about WebRTC?
-Join our [Office Hours](https://github.com/pion/webrtc/wiki/OfficeHours).
-Come hang out, ask questions, get help debugging and hear about the cool things being built with WebRTC.
-We also start every meeting with basic project planning.
+### Need Help?
 Check out [WebRTC for the Curious](https://webrtcforthecurious.com).
 A book about WebRTC in depth, not just about the APIs.
 Learn the full details of ICE, SCTP, DTLS, SRTP, and how they work together to make up the WebRTC stack.
 This is also a great resource if you are trying to debug.
 Learn the tools of the trade and how to approach WebRTC issues.
 This book is vendor agnostic and will not have any Pion specific information.

+Pion has an active community on [Slack](https://pion.ly/slack).
+Please ask for help about anything, questions don't have to be Pion specific!
+Come share your interesting project you are working on.
+We are here to support you.

+One of the maintainers of Pion [Sean-Der](https://github.com/sean-der) is available to help.
+Schedule at [siobud.com/meeting](https://siobud.com/meeting)
+He is available to talk about Pion or general WebRTC questions, feel free to reach out about anything!

 ### Features
 #### PeerConnection API